sftsrv/sqlq/README.md

 # SQLQ

-A simple CLI for working with databases during development
+A simple CLI for working with databases during development for quick queries and automation

 # Goals